wpquads/quick-adsense-reloaded/readme.txt

 * Serialized storing of Ad options instead storing every single option as separate table entry all over
 * Multi language support
 * Remove of small coding issues like "unexpected output" message when plugin is activated on several sites
 * Import / Export function makes plugin migrating to other sites easier.
-Copy your dds code to other sites.
+Copy your ads code to other sites.

 = Safety improvements =